 Vision correction for active duty members can be obtained through DoD or civilian providers.
 Like any other elective procedure, care would be obtained at the cost, time and risk of the individual.

 US Navy & Marine Corps

 The Navy does recognize and support both LASIK and PRK for active duty personnel, with specific restrictions, as long as strict guidelines are respected and follow-up care is maintained.
-In general, PRK is acceptable but LASIK is considered disqualifying for active duty in any Special Forces (air, sea or land) capacity, and for naval aviators.
+Prior to about 2009, LASIK was disqualifying for naval aviators but subsequently LASIK was deemed acceptable.
 LASIK is not disqualifying for general duty positions.
-The Navy used to publish its Bureau of Medicine and Surgery Policy on Refractive Surgery, but this is no longer available on public-facing web servers.
-The permissions and restrictions representing official Specific Navy & USMC Policy by Procedure and Duty Classification as published in April '04 is shown.
-SEALs have specific visual requirements and these generally parallel other warfighter directives.
+The Navy now publishes its policies regarding Ophthalmology conditions in aggregate, and laser vision correction considerations in specific, in a US Navy Aeromedical Reference and Waiver Guide which was last updated in 2015 (see pp 24 - 29 for info about laser refractive surgery).
+The permissions and restrictions representing official Specific Navy & USMC Policy by Procedure and Duty Classification as published in April '04 is also shown.
+SEALs have specific visual requirements and these generally parallel other warfighter directives for Special Forces.

 If you are not on flight status and would like to have refractive surgery by a civilian provider such as Dr. Wallace at LA Sight, you will need to fill out a request form.
 It is your responsibility to get written permission from your Commanding Officer to have any refractive surgery performed by a civilian provider.
 You may also review the BUMED policy on prioritazion of requests for refractive surgery by active duty personnel, copied here for your convenience.